Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 ## Key Properties of /tmp

-- Ephemeral: Anything here is not meant to last.
-Don’t save important files here!
+- `Ephemeral: Anything here is not meant to last.
+Don’t save important files here`
-- World-Writable: Any user can write here, but files are protected from other users by the sticky bit.
+- `World-Writable: Any user can write here, but files are protected from other users by the sticky bit`
-- Any user or program can write here (with some restrictions).
+- `Any user or program can write here (with some restrictions)`
-- It’s cleared out automatically, either: On reboot or by tmpwatch / systemd-tmpfiles if a file is unused for too long
+- `It’s cleared out automatically, either: On reboot or by tmpwatch / systemd-tmpfiles if a file is unused for too long`

 ## Example